Aaosoto/Aaosoto/README.md

 - 👋 Hi, I’m @Aaosoto
 - 👀 I’m interested in tech and bussiness
 - 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on startup
+- 💞️ I’m looking to collaborate on startups
 - 📫 How to reach me on twitter @aaosoto or aaosoto01@gmail.com

 <!---